cemac/sc-python/_episodes/01-run-quit.md

 teaching: 20
 exercises: 0
 questions:
-- "How can I run Python code?"
+- "How can I run Python programs?"
 objectives:
 - "Launch the JupyterLab server."
 - "Create a new Python script."